ba-st/Willow/docs/Applications.md

 ### Setting up a CDN

-For libraries with an official CDN (bootstrap, jquery, etc), youy can indicate to the application that the online version of the libraries objects must be used:
+For libraries with an official CDN (bootstrap, jquery, etc), you can indicate to the application that the online version of the libraries objects must be used:

 ```smalltalk
 componentSupplierForApplication